Klaus10101/Face-recognition-attendance/README.md

 # Attendence with Face-recognition-
  made with python.
-requirements and code are already in README.md in zip file
+requirements and code are already in required_modules.txt in zip file

 # authors :-